Ocean Healing Group: JAWS program

 Their flagship J.A.W.S.
 (Just Add Water Surfing) program is a Costa Rica–based, adaptive sports adventure program.
 The J.A.W.S. program is centered on physical rehabilitation through sports and activities such as surfing, snorkeling, zip-line tours, fishing, and quad riding tours and typically runs from seven to 10 days quarterly throughout the year.
 The program is entirely subsidized for its participant campers and 100 percent of donations received go directly to the facilitation of programs.
 The JAWS program currently services disabled children with cerebral palsy, spina bifida, spinal cord injury, autism, Ataxia Telangiectasia and other conditions.

 Advocacy

 In addition to raising money for rehabilitative services for their campers and promoting other like-minded foundations, Ocean Healing Group also engages in public policy advocacy, spinal cord injury peer support mentor-ship as well as being on the cutting edge, in research and development of adaptive surfing equipment.
 OHG also holds the distinction of being both the first and only international, adaptive surfing program in the world.

 Leadership

 Ocean Healing Group is led by a seven-person Board of Directors as well as a 10-person Advisory Committee.
-Corporate Officers are CEO/Executive Director Christiaan Bailey and Board President Frank Bauer.
+Corporate Officers are CEO and Executive Director Christiaan Bailey and Board President Frank Bauer.

 Accreditation

-Ocean Healing Group is certified by the Internal Revenue Service as a non-profit (501c3) organization.
+Ocean Healing Group is certified by the Internal Revenue Service as a non-profit 501(c)(3) organization.